b3hr4d/Colorful-VSCode-DarkPlus/README.md

 ## Credits

-This theme was developed by [Your Name].
+This theme was developed by B3HR4D.
 The color scheme and design elements were inspired by the Dark+ default theme for Visual Studio Code.

 ## License